kenchoong/setel2/README.md

 >
 > $ wait the container build
 >
-> $ this expose localhost post 7000 http://localhost:7000/orders
+> $ this expose localhost port 7000 http://localhost:7000/orders

 Below is all the endpoint and also params